Changissnz/TAGIB/README.md

 humanity is at stake due to the continual emergence of automation technologies.
 The Lord Commodore Marshall's forces are now at least sixty-percent fully mechanized.
-We are, in fact, fighting with monsters of the kind that is least human but that can be mistaken for human only because of the extensive artificial intelligence training succeeded through the intrusion of the personal lives of humans.
+We are, in fact, fighting with monsters of the kind that is least human but that can be mistaken for human only because of their extensive artificial intelligence training, succeeded through the intrusion of the personal lives of humans.
 Do not forget this because to win against this beast that has fully shown its face to us, we should practice no restraints of morality or cyber-war techniques.
-I personally have never been that fanatical about technology as the Lord Commodore Marshall.
+I personally have never been as fanatical about technology as the Lord Commodore Marshall.
 I found the development process and the usage of these products to go against my egalitarian outlook, but I never once raised this specific concern to the Lord Commodore Marshall while I was still a soldier to